abhinav2823/abhinav2823/README.md

 ### Hello, I am Abhinav Anand, a coding enthusiast.👋
-### I have interest is web development technologies and Machine learning Projects
+### I have interest in web development technologies and Machine learning Projects

 <!--